ManiCloudGuru/Interview-Samples/README.md

  4. How did you solve a recent business problem?

  5. How do you find the time to stay inspired, acquire new knowledge, and innovate in your work?

  6. When you train Someone?
+    * Where : When I was working for a company x (Verizon), One of my team met left the team in critical time
+    * S : I got a situation to demonstrate my Logstash Kubernets Pipeline Implementation to Customer
+    * T : We got recruited new team mate,
+    * A : I schedule the multiple sessions to explain the CICD pipeline, Helm Chart deployment, as deployment pipeline and cloud formations and gave small task.
+    * R : He came to up to speed we were successfully going on as per schedule

  7. Give me an example of a decision you owned, which had a long-term focus.